Composably secure data processing for Gaussian-modulated continuous variable quantum key distribution: Simulation results

-In Fig.~\ref{fig:res_fig1bis}, we also show the behavior of the composable secret key rate versus distance $L$ expressed in km of standard optical fiber.
-We adopt the input parameters specified in Table~\ref{res_param1} and we use blocks of size $N=1.5 \times 10^{5}$ and $N=2 \times 10^{5}$, with reconciliation efficiency $\beta$ taking values greater than $92\%$.
-As we can see from the figure, high rates can be achieved at short distances, of the order of $0.5$ bits/use at $L=1$~km, and down to about $0.01$ bits/use at $L=6$~km.
+In Fig.~\ref{fig:R_vs_L}, we also show the behavior of the composable secret key rate versus distance $L$ expressed in km of standard optical fiber.
+We adopt the input parameters specified in Table~\ref{res_param1} and we use blocks of size $N=2 \times 10^{5}$, with reconciliation efficiency $\beta$ taking values from $90.25\%$ to $92.17\%$.
+As we can see from the figure, high rates (around $0.5$ bits/use) can be achieved at short distances ($L=1$~km), while a distance of $L=7$~km can yield a rate of about $0.004$ bits/use.

-In Fig.~\ref{fig:res_fig_exc}, we analyze the robustness of the protocol with respect to the amount of untrusted excess noise in the quantum communication channel (even though this parameter may also include any other imperfection coming from the experimental setup).
-As we can see from the figure, positive key rates are achievable up to relative-high values of $\xi$ up to $0.07$.
+In Fig.~\ref{fig:R_vs_xi}, we analyze the robustness of the protocol with respect to the amount of untrusted excess noise in the quantum communication channel (even though this parameter may also include any other imperfection coming from the experimental setup).
+As we can see from the figure, positive key rates are achievable for relatively high values of the excess noise ($\xi = 0.08$).

-Figs.~\ref{fig:res_fig2}, \ref{fig:res_fig3} and~\ref{fig:res_fig4} explore different quantities of interest (FER, rate, and EC rounds) as a function of the $\text{SNR}$ and for various choices of the number $p$ of discretization bits.
+Figs.~\ref{fig:FER_vs_SNR}, \ref{fig:R_vs_SNR} and~\ref{fig:avg_rnd_vs_SNR} explore different quantities of interest (FER, rate, and EC rounds respectively) as a function of the $\text{SNR}$ and for various choices of the number $p$ of discretization bits.
 The parameters used in the simulations are given in Table~\ref{res_param1}, where $\mu$ is variable and adapted to attain the desired $\text{SNR}$.
-The choices for the reconciliation efficiency $\beta$ (shown in the right side of the table) are made according to the following rationale: (i) because a regular LDPC code only achieves a specific value of $R_\text{code}$, $\beta$ is chosen so that $R_\text{code}$ from Eq.~(\ref{RcodeFORMULA0}) matches $R_\text{code}$ of a regular LDPC code with high numerical accuracy; (ii) $\beta$ is high enough so that a positive key rate can be achieved for various values of $p$ for the same $\text{SNR}$; and (iii) $\beta$ is low enough so that only a few EC rounds exceed the iteration limit $\text{iter}_\text{max}$ (if $\beta$ is too high, this limit is exceeded and $\text{FER}$ increases).
+In particular, in Figs.~\ref{fig:R_vs_SNR} and~\ref{fig:avg_rnd_vs_SNR}, the reconciliation efficiency $\beta$ (shown in Table \ref{recon_efficiencies_choice}) is chosen according to the following rationale: (i) because a regular LDPC code only achieves a specific value of $R_\text{code}$, $\beta$ is chosen so that $R_\text{code}$ from Eq.~(\ref{RcodeFORMULA0}) matches $R_\text{code}$ of a regular LDPC code with high numerical accuracy; (ii) $\beta$ is high enough so that a positive key rate can be achieved for various values of $p$ for the same $\text{SNR}$; and (iii) $\beta$ is low enough so that a limited number of EC rounds exceeds the iteration limit $\text{iter}_\text{max}$ (if $\beta$ is too high, this limit is exceeded and $\text{FER}$ increases or can even be equal to $1$, meaning that no block is correctly decoded).